buildstationorg/polkaVM-solidity-bootcamp/en/README.md

-# Kaia DApp Bootcamp English version
+# PolkaVM Bootcamp English version

 ## Curriculum
 The content is divided into 2 parts: